Ajaypalsingh-5739/DistributedComputing/HM-3-DFS-With-Root/README.md

 2) Run the main file using java Main

 <h1>Method2</h1>
-1) Create a new Java project in your IDE (example eclipse)
+1) Create a new Java project in your IDE (example eclipse)</br>
-2) Copy all the .java files from src folder into default package of the project created.
+2) Copy all the .java files from src folder into default package of the project created.</br>
-3) Run the Main java file.
+3) Run the Main java file.</br>

 On executing the Main Program the program will ask to pick the root processor based on the ID.
 (Graph is based on the structure provided in the class / shown below).